concurp1-1920/concurp1-1920.github.io/TPs/Bank.md

 You have to create a monitor who manages this bank.
 Two operations are visible in order to make payments and withdrawal, which correspond to the interface visible by the users.
-Hence the actions of the bank can be simply modelled as
+Hence the actions of the bank can be simply modeled as

 ```java
 process person(( many )) {